How Much Should A Good Website Cost in 2022?

 Perhaps your business website is dated, inaccurate, or just plain embarrassing.
 But there are a million (literally) options out there for website design.
 How much should a website cost?
 What makes a website good?

-The first step to figuring out a fair cost is to assess if the website work you need falls more into the design or development category.
+The first step to figuring out a fair cost of a new website, in 2022, is to assess if the website work you need falls more into the design or development category.

 WEBSITE DESIGN VS WEBSITE DEVELOPMENT